OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ![](helm-client.png "width=500")

 This will download a file called something like `helm-v2.11.0-windows-amd64.zip`.
-Rename it to something like `helm-windows-amd64.2.11.0.zip`, as this file format works better with the Octopus built in feed.
+Rename it to something like `helm-windows-amd64.2.11.0.zip`, as this file format works better with the Octopus built-in feed.

-Then upload the file to the build in feed, which can be accessed via Library -> Packages.
+Then upload the file to the built-in feed, which can be accessed via {{Library,Packages}}.
 In the screenshot below you can see that I have uploaded the `helm` binaries for both Windows and Linux.

 ![](packages.png "width=500")